Josef Hoffmann was an Austrian architect who began his career

 exhibited at the Museum of Modern Art and the Metropolitan Museum of Art, both

 Hoffmann also made textile designs.
-Design 7208 was designed
+Design 9297 was design by

-but never manufactured.
-In fact, the name Design 7208 is what it was assigned in
+him in 1913 but never manufactured.
+In fact, the name Design 9297 is what it was

-Design 7208: Graphite is rendered in a satin weave.
+Design 9297: Ocher is rendered in a satin weave.
 The

-elegant satin sheen combined with the striking colors creates a designer fabric
+elegant satin sheen combined with the striking colors create a designer fabric

 that is as modern today as ever.
-The textured design consists of gray diamond
+The design of Design 9297: Ocher consists of

-to make pillows, wall-hangings, seat cushions, slipcovers, table covers,
+wall-hangings, seat cushions, slipcovers, table covers, draperies, curtains,

 Finish: stain resistant